hpowell20/cs2063-master/Fall2023/labs/Lab3/README-old.md

   * This will take the result of the activity intent action (in this case the action of taking a photo) and save the results to the gallery. ```startActivityForResult()```
   * Additional details can be found at http://developer.android.com/training/basics/intents/result.html#ReceiveResult

+**NOTE**
+* As of Android 10 the way storage is handled in apps is to use Scoped Storage.
+  * This is a known issue with this lab and can be fixed as part of an optional task later on.
+* Provided the camera is invoked from the application and a picture can be taken this is sufficient for the lab as we are concerned with intents functionality.

 **Task 10**